-Scott Warren is a partner in our Tokyo office and leads a team that specializes in cybersecurity, data privacy and digital data disclosures in Japan and Asia.
+Scott Warren is a partner in our Tokyo and Shanghai offices and leads a team that specializes in cybersecurity, data privacy and digital data disclosures in Japan, China and across Asia.
 He advises on digital compliance, eDiscovery and corporate data privacy for global and local corporations.
 He also has significant experience in compliance, intellectual property, litigation, dispute resolution and government regulatory and internal investigations.
 He has provided advice to global multinational corporations in the hi-tech, software, retail, healthcare, pharmaceutical, automotive, banking, trading, telecommunications and professional services industries.

 Scott started his career as a civil litigator in California and is experienced in all phases of disputes resolution, from pleadings through conducting jury trials.
 He moved to Japan in 1993 and wrote the Japan Employers Handbook for CCH, a large international publishing company.
 While general counsel at Sega Corporation, he handled various intellectual property issues, including licensing and anti-counterfeiting on infringers on every continent except Antarctica.
 He also oversaw Sega's internal and regulatory investigations, including anti-competition, US International Trade Commission and safety reporting matters.